 - In a small bowl, combine breadcrumbs, garlic, parmesan, romano, parsley, olive oil and a pinch of salt and black pepper.
 Set aside.¾ cup italian breadcrumbs, ¼ cup extra virgin olive oil, 2 cloves garlic, ¼ cup italian parsley, 1 cup parmesan, ¾ cup romano, salt and pepper

-- Butterfly flank steak and lay flat on a large cutting board.
+- Pound the flank steak into an even layer about ½-inch thick.
 Layer slices of capicola and soppressata.
-Sprinkle breadcrumb mixture onto of sliced meat.
+Sprinkle breadcrumb mixture onto sliced meat.
 Breadcrumb layer should be about ¼'' thick.1.5 to 2 pound flank steak, 3 ounces capicola, 3 ounces soppressata

 - Preheat the oven to 350°F.

-- In a dutch oven or braising pan that is stovetop and oven safe, heat 1 tablespoon of olive oil.
+- In a dutch oven or braising pan that is stovetop and oven safe, heat 1 tablespoon of canola oil.
 Sauté celery and carrots for 5 minutes.
 Using a slotted spoon, remove from the pan.1 tablespoon canola oil, 1 large carrot, 1 large rib celery

-- Add remaining 2 tablespoons of olive oil and over medium-high heat, braise the braciole on each side until browned, about 8 minutes total.
+- Add the remaining canola oil over medium-high heat and braise the braciole 2 minutes on each side until browned, about 8 minutes total.2 tablespoons canola oil

 - Return the vegetables to the pan and add the white wine.
 Using a wooden spoon or spatula, scrape what you can from the bottom of the pan.
-Add 3 1/4 cups tomato sauce, coating the braciole.1 cup white wine, 4 cups tomato sauce
+Add tomato sauce, coating the braciole.1 cup white wine, 4 cups tomato sauce

-- Partially cover the pan with foil and cook for 45 minutes.
-Remove the foil and cook for an additional 45 minutes.
-During the cooking process, baste the braciole with sauce every 30 minutes.
+- Cover the dutch oven or pan and cook for 45 minutes.
+Remove the cover and cook for an additional 45 minutes.

 - After 1 hour and 30 minutes has passed, remove the pan from the oven and transfer braciole to cut board to rest.
-In the meantime, add remaining tomato sauce to the pan.
-Using an immersion or hand blender, carefully blend the carrots and celery into the sauce.
+While the braciole is resting, use an immersion blender or blender safe for hot foods to carefully blend the carrots and celery into the sauce.

 - Using kitchen shears, cut and remove the butcher's twine.
-Cut braciole in 1 1/2-inch slices and top with tomato sauce from the pan.
+Cut braciole in 1 ½-inch slices and top with tomato sauce from the pan and serve.